-Applications for September 2018 are now closed.
-Applications to start in January 2019 will be available by October 2018.
+Applications to start in January 2019 are open.
+The deadline for admissions is strictly 9 November (17.00 BST).
 For queries in the meantime, please email the Admissions Team.

 Please consult the Admissions Process Guidance below to see the stages of the admissions process.

 This information is aimed at QMUL staff and those teaching QMUL students.
 External participants should apply to the distance learning programme.

 Step 1 – Check Eligibility

 First please check your eligibility for the programmes.

 You must be teaching QMUL students for at least 10 hours in the academic year you start the course, in order to meet the observation requirements for the core module and be eligible for a free place.

 To complete the PGCert in Academic Practice or PGCert in L&T in HE participants need to be convening a module or contracted to do so.

 Step 2 – Fill in the application web form and submit

 Fill in the details as required by the form, including your personal details and the details of your most recent qualifications.